Swain Build Guide by JAYZORZ

 Morgana.

-Mikael's Crucible: Heal and cleanse in one.
+Mikael's Blessing: Heal and cleanse in one.
 Works on yourself, so a good pickup, however, you cannot use it whilst you are silenced, stunned or supressed.
 Also adds some nice mana and mana regeneration.

 Quicksilver Sash is a better choice vsing champions such as